karaposu/LLMService/README.md

 -----------------

-##  llmservice was created to decouple and streamline LLM workflows—handling prompts, invocations, and post-processing in a clean, reusable layer
+A clean, production-ready service layer that centralizes prompts, invocations, and post-processing, ensuring rate-aware, maintainable, and scalable LLM logic in your application.

 |             |                                                                                                                                                                                |
 | ----------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |